 |Plan your Orientation timetable|

-Orientation is an important part of the new student experience, so make sure you’re on campus from Monday 20 February to make the most of it.
-Download the Orientation 2017 app for iOS or Android (available from 7 February).
+Orientation is an important part of the new student experience, so make sure you’re on campus at the start of semester to make the most of it.

 |Organise your transport to campus|

 As a Waikato student with a valid Student ID card, you’re entitled to a subsidised BUSIT! card which will give you 30% off all bus routes in Hamilton, plus many regional routes.
-Buy your BUSIT! card for just $10 (includes $10 credit so technically it’s free!) at the Gate 1 bus stop from 20 February – 3 March.
+Buy your BUSIT! card for just $5 from the Transport Centre on the corner of Bryce and Anglesea Streets, or from your bus driver.
 The University of Waikato also offers a heavily subsidised bus service between our Hamilton Campus and many outer-regions through the Te Ara ki Angitū: Pathways to Excellence programme.